Ben Tracy

-Benjamin Sampair Tracy (born July 16, 1976, in St. Paul, Minnesota) is an American journalist known for his work as a national correspondent for CBS News from January 2008 until September 2024.
+Benjamin Sampair Tracy (born July 16, 1976) is an American journalist known for his work as a national correspondent for CBS News from January 2008 until September 2024.
 He served as CBS's White House correspondent from 2019 to 2020, and was the network's senior environmental correspondent, based in Los Angeles.

 Early life and education

 Tracy was born in St. Paul, Minnesota.
 He graduated from St. Thomas Academy, and later from Marquette University with Bachelor's degrees in broadcast journalism and political science, and with a Master's degree in public service.